davidcole1977/es6-examples/README.md

-# es6-examples
+# js-examples
-An area to explore new ES6 features, through self contained examples and katas
+An area to explore new Javascript features and techniques through self contained examples and katas